crisakagi/poc-cypress-api/README.md

 `$ npm run cy:test`
 - To run the tests against the Cypress Test Runner, run `$ npm run cypress open`
+- To run the test with Cypress Dashboard, run
+`$ npm run cy:record`
 - Once the test runner has loaded, click on the spec file you wish to test.